quarkusio/quarkus-quickstarts/tests-with-coverage/README.md

 * One to restore the original classes during the *prepare-package* phase (after the tests are ran)
 * One to generate the report during the *verify* phase (the report generation requires the original classes to have been restored)

-and three for the integration tests too:
+and a similar setup for the integration tests too:

 ```XML
 <project>